LINGUOREN369/EdGrantAI/README.md

 - the program was meant for universities only
 - the project did not match the directorate’s scope

-EduGrant AI eliminates this waste by showing nonprofits exactly which NSF programs fit — and which do not.
+EdGrant AI eliminates this waste by showing nonprofits exactly which NSF programs fit — and which do not.

 ---